Drone delays Seahawks game; Tyler Lockett leaves briefly with ‘crook’ in neck

 Lockett led the Seahawks with nine receptions for 76 yards on 11 targets — the play on which he was hurt being one of the two incompletions, the other the interception thrown by Geno Smith on Seattle’s last play.

-“He played great, again,” Carroll said.
+“He played great, again,” Seattle coach Pete Carroll said.
 “He was everywhere.
 He did a great job for us.”

 Travis Homer leaves with bruised ribs

-Seattle suffered only one injury that caused a player to leave the game when running back Travis Homer departed with bruised ribs in the first quarter.
+Seattle suffered only one injury that caused a player to leave the game entirely when running back Travis Homer departed with bruised ribs in the first quarter.

 “He has some bruised ribs,” Carroll said.
 “It looks like something like that.
 Not broken, but some complications when he got hit pretty good.”